benjaminstones/ReactCalculator/README.md

 Bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

-The goal of this small project is to familiarise myself with React and and other JS/frontend tools amd practices, including:
+The goal of this small project is to familiarise myself with React and other JS/frontend tools and practices, including:

 - Jest
 - Cypress